-CSA Standards W59 provides guidance on weld design, fabrication techniques, inspection and other key considerations around welding for steel.
+CSA Standards W59 provides guidance on weld design, fabrication techniques, inspection and other key considerations around welding for steel and aluminum respectively.
 CSA Standard W59 requires that contractors performing work under this standard be certified under the requirements of CSA Standard W47.1 unless the Engineer of record approves the contractor for the work to be undertaken.